cosmos/sdk-tutorials/academy/4-my-own-chain/play-game.md

   position: {1 0}: wrong move'
 ```

-So far all seems to be working just fine.
+So far all seems to be working.

 Time for Bob to make a correct move: